theluckystar128-rgtm/e-commerce/README.md

 This project is licensed under the [MIT License](./LICENSE).

-> If you liked this project, please don't forgt to give this repository a star.
-Your 1 star means a lot to me.
+> If you liked this project, then please don't forget to give this repository a star.
+Your 1 star means a lot for me.

 ## 👨‍💻 Author